mmbman/Katagiri/1987-03-13-Bendowa-Talk-3.md

 So very naturally, Dōgen Zenji [states] in the beginning of *Bendōwa* [...] the key point of the zazen we are practicing.
 In the first paragraph, Dōgen Zenji says:

-> Buddha Tathagatas all have a wondrous means, which is unexcelled and free from human agency, for transmitting the wondrous Dharma from one to another without alteration, and realizing supreme and complete awakening.
+> Buddha Tathāgatas all have a wondrous means, which is unexcelled and free from human agency, for transmitting the wondrous Dharma from one to another without alteration, and realizing supreme and complete awakening.
 That it is only transmitted without deviation from Buddha to Buddha is due to the *jijuyu samadhi*, which is its touchstone.
 >
 > (From “Dōgen’s *Bendōwa*,” translation by Norman Waddell and Abe Masao in *The Eastern Buddhist*, Vol. IV, No. 1, May 1971, p.
 124-157.)